jorgehpo/notebookJS/README.md

      width="100"
      height="120">

 *notebookJS* enables the execution of custom JavaScript code in Python Notebooks (Jupyter Notebook and Google Colab).
-This Python library can be useful for implementing and reusing  interactive Data Visualizations in Notebook environments.
+This Python library can be useful for implementing and reusing  interactive Data Visualizations in the Notebook environment.

-*notebookJS* supports bidirectional communication between Python and JavaScript.
+*notebookJS* takes care of downloading and handling Javascript libraries and CSS stylesheets from the web.
+Furthermore, it supports bidirectional communication between Python and JavaScript.
 User interactions in HTML/JavaScript can trigger Python callbacks that process data on demand and send the results back to the front-end code.

 ## Install